 Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

 - Application deadline: January 15, 2018

-- Scholarship Award: The scholarship covers
+- Award: the program covers

 - Tuition fees: directly paid to the Swedish university by us